sneldb/sneldb/docs/src/commands/user_management.md

 SnelDB provides authentication and authorization through HMAC-based signatures and session tokens.
 User management commands allow you to create users, revoke their access keys, list all registered users, and manage fine-grained permissions for event types.

+SnelDB uses a two-tier access control system:

+- **Roles**: Broad privileges (e.g., "can read everything", "can write everything")
+- **Permissions**: Fine-grained access per event type (e.g., "can read orders", "can write payments")

+**Important:** Permissions override roles, but the behavior depends on what the permission grants or denies.
+If you have a `read-only` role but are granted write permission on a specific event type, you can write to that event type while still reading from your role.
+See [Roles and Permissions](#roles-and-permissions) for detailed examples.

 All commands require authentication.
 SnelDB supports multiple authentication methods:

 - **Session tokens** (recommended for high-throughput): Authenticate once with `AUTH`, receive a token, then use it for subsequent commands